jcarlosroldan/oink/README.md

 You can install Oink by downloading the `oink.php` file and including it in your project.
 As part of the extreme minimalistic philosophy of Oink, there is not even a composer package for it.

-You should have PHP 8.0 or later installed in your system, as it makes use of [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments).
+This project is compatible with PHP 8.0 or later.
+It probably works with previous versions, although it haven't been tested and some functionalities like [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) will not be available.

 ## Basic usage

-Just include `oink.php` and call the `serve` method from the `Oink` namespace, passing a reference to the PHP file where your endpoints are defined.
+Include **oink.php** and call `serve` method from the `Oink` namespace with a reference to your endpoints.

-index.php
+**index.php**
 ```php
 include_once 'oink.php';

 Oink\serve('endpoints.php');
 ```

-endpoints.php
+**endpoints.php**
 ```php
 include_once 'db.php';  // Your database functions
 use function Oink\{str, number, enum, id, email};